 It may also be of high relevance to the tourist industry, to traffic operation centers, agricultural enterprises, insurance companies, online journals etc.

 The weather forecast maps are updated daily and include predictions for the next 72 hours in time intervals of three hours.
-They are currently available only for Central Europe, but forecast coverage will gradually be extended.
+They are available world-wide.

-The predictions are calculated by innovative MetGIS algorithms, applied on the output of the GFS model of US National Weather Service.
+The predictions are calculated by innovative MetGIS algorithms, applied on the output of numerical weather prediction models.
 The same techniques are also used to produce our proven fixed-size standard forecast maps.